sumeetkr/AwesomeStanceLearning/README.md

 # Awesome Stance Learning
 The page lists recent research developments in the area of Stance and Ideology (in political sense) Learning.
 This page includes a) Data repository b) Recent Publications c) Tutorials d) d) Other Useful Websites e) Related Work, but not necessarily on Stance

-If you are new to this field, the paper titled "Parinaz Sobhani, and Svetlana Kiritchenko.
+If you are new to this field, the paper titled "Saif M. Mohammad, Parinaz Sobhani, and Svetlana Kiritchenko.
 2017.
 Stance and Sentiment in Tweets." is a good place to start.

 Table of content: